Anorexia Nervosa

 Anorexia can have multiple causes, including biological, psychological and sociocultural factors.

-Biological factors such as genetics and family history of an eating disorder can make individuals more likely to be affected.
 Social factors like someone's environment, profession and group affiliation can impact the onset of anorexia.
 For example, sports that focus heavily on weight (ie: dancing, wrestling, gymnastics), working in a profession or being a member of a group that is highly reliant on appearance and image have a higher probability of struggling with an eating disorder.
 Social media messaging and images promoting the thin beauty ideal are considered sociocultural factors.
-Psychological factors are co-existing illnesses and personality traits such as depression, anxiety and obsessive-compulsive disorder.

 Anorexia can lead to serious health complications that can have life-threatening consequences if not treated promptly and effectively.
 Some of the consequences include: